sammyschneider/ProductPlan-Homework/README.md

     <img src="ProductPlan - On Boarding - 08.png" alt="alt text" width="600"/>

-7. After the prompt is closed, the new user should be able to place two more bars:
+7. After the prompt is closed, the new user should be able to place two additional bars:

     <img src="ProductPlan - On Boarding - 09.png" alt="alt text" width="600"/>